sompaak/Terraform-Gcloud/README.md

 # Terraform-Gcloud

-This repository explains how to build a terraform docker which includes gcloud and execute a terraform script within cloud build.
+This repository explains how to build a terraform docker which includes gcloud and execute a terraform script within cloud build along with other components such as kubectl and a bash script.

 ## Execution Points: